 Drunk Driving vs High Driving

 Drunk driving or driving under the influence of drugs is a crime, but what defines a DUI (Driving under the influence) or DWI (Driving while intoxicated)?
-The following infographic explains what is considered illegal in both Canada and the USA, and what are the differences.
+The infographic bellow explains what is considered illegal in both Canada and the USA, and what are the differences.

 While major policies are being discussed, Canada can look at how states such as Alaska, Colorado, Washington, Washington DC, and Oregon are implementing their existing laws and regulations on impaired driving.
 Can Canadian and US driving laws serve as a Canada’s marijuana manual on creating laws for drug-impaired driving?
 If the information and trends in the above infographic are anything to go by, we can very well see Canada constructing a similar legal framework in the near future.